The Government, agencies and private sector companies are co-operating to help British businesses through the challenges of the coronavirus.

 Coronavirus Job Retention Scheme

-Under the Coronavirus Job Retention Scheme, the Government will cover 80% of the salaries of workers who remain on payroll but are temporarily not working during the coronavirus outbreak, up to a total of £2,500 a month.
-This measure is designed to lessen the need to lay off staff.
-Employers are not required to pay the remaining 20% but are free to do so.
+Under the Coronavirus Job Retention Scheme, the Government pays a portion of the salaries of workers who remain on payroll but are temporarily not working during the coronavirus outbreak

 - designate affected employees as ‘furloughed workers,’